jparkhouse/hanabi-tracker/README.md

 # Hanabi tracker

-Inspired by functionality found over on [hanab.live], I decided to embark on making a web app for tracking a single player's hand.
+Inspired by functionality found over on [hanab.live](hanab.live), I decided to embark on making a web app for tracking a single player's hand.
 I hope to build towards feature parity with hanab.live, with the addition of notes, marking cards as critical, etc, although there will be some functionality I cannot add, since this app will never have the full game state.
+The hosted app can be found [here](jparkhouse.github.io/hanabi-tracker/) assuming all is working well.

 ## Features